Job Readiness Job Search Services

 • Uploads updated MAP to ECA weekly.

-• Reviews workshops with client to determine interest in other topics and registers client for applicable workshops in ECA.
+• Reviews workshops with the client to determine interest in other topics and registers client for applicable workshops in ECA.

 • Contacts employers and sets up interviews.